-So you think your waters have broken – or maybe you’re not sure.
-Perhaps you’ve seen all those dramatic scenes in movies, so you know it’s something that happens, but not exactly what happens.
+Are you wondering ‘have my waters broken?’
+Perhaps you’ve seen all those dramatic scenes of women’s waters breaking in movies, so you know it’s something that happens, but not exactly what happens.
 Never fear, read on!

 What are my waters?

 Your baby is basically surrounded by a big balloon of fluid inside your womb.

 The balloon is a sac made of tough “membranes” that act as a barrier to the outside world – importantly, this helps protect baby from infection throughout pregnancy.

 The fluid is called “amniotic fluid” and it does several things:

 - Acts as a protective cushion around baby

 - Helps the lungs and digestive system develop